 Tesla Model S hatchback - Range, charging & running costs

-The Tesla Model S is very expensive to buy, but cheap to run day-to-day
+The Tesla Model S is very expensive to buy, but should be inexpensive to run

 Tesla Model S range & charging

 In late 2020 the Tesla Model S received a range of updates to make it even more efficient.
 The changes made the car slightly lighter and also included a tweaked regenerative braking system, giving the most efficient model an official range of 405 miles from the same 100kWh battery pack as before.
-Choose the Performance or Plaid models and this drops very slightly to 396 miles.
+Choose the high-performance Plaid model and this drops very slightly to 390 miles.

-Not only can they travel around 10% further than before, the latest Model S is also compatible with Tesla's newest Superchargers, capable of 200kW charging that can make an 80% top-up 50% faster.
-That means 133 miles of range can be added in around 15 minutes - the time it takes for an average break at motorway services.
+Not only can it travel around 10% further than before, but the latest Model S is also compatible with Tesla's newest Superchargers, which are capable of 250kW charging; that means around 200 miles of range can be added in around 15 minutes – the time it takes for an average break at motorway services.
 The Supercharger network is constantly expanding, too, so most drivers will find one relatively close to home.
-New buyers no longer get free access to the Supercharger network, as this offer was withdrawn a few years ago.
+New buyers no longer get free access to the Supercharger network, though, as this offer was withdrawn a few years ago.

 All versions of the Tesla Model S are rated in the highest group 50 for insurance, which means they won’t be cheap to cover.
 However, given the car’s performance is comparable and sometimes better than models like the BMW M5, Audi RS6 and Mercedes E63, this shouldn’t come as a big surprise.